TheBlokeAI/dockerLLM/README_Runpod_LocalLLMsUIandAPI.md

 5. Click the **Refresh** icon next to **Model** in the top left.
 6. In the **Model drop-down**: choose the model you just downloaded, eg `vicuna-13b-v1.3-GPTQ`.
 7. Once it says it's loaded, click the **Text Generation tab** and enter a prompt!

+## How to use a model with the ExLlama turbo-charged GPTQ engine

+For Llama 4-bit GPTQs, you have the option of using ExLlama instead of AutoGPTQ.

+1. Download the model as described above.
+2. On the **Models** tab, change the **Loader** dropdown to **ExLlama**
+3. Click **Reload** to load the model with ExLlama.
+3. For most systems, you're done!
+You can now run inference as normal, and expect to see better performance.
+4. If you're using a dual-GPU system, you can configure ExLlama to use both GPUs:
+  - In the **gpu-split** text box, enter a comma-separated list of the VRAM to use on each GPU
+  - For example, if using a system with 2 x 24GB GPUs, you could enter `23,23`
+  - **Note**: Multiple GPUs should only be used for loading larger models than can load on one GPU.
+Multi-GPU inference is not faster than single GPU in cases where one GPU has enough VRAM to load the model.
+5. To optionally save ExLlama as the loader for this model, click **Save Settings**.

+If you want to use ExLlama permanently, for all models, you can add the `--loader exllama` parameter to text-generation-webui.

+This can be done either by editing `/workspace/run-text-generation-webui.sh`, or by passing the `UI_ARGS` environment variable via Template Overrides.
+Both methods are described below.

 ## How to download and use a GGML model